Like father like son…you say. AND why not make it “like Sun like the sunflowers?” Funny…

 6. Can be used as cut flowers

-With their stunning blooms, sunflowers also extend their warmth, beauty, and shine to your indoor space; lifting your moods even amidst stressful situations.
+With their stunning blooms, sunflowers definitely extend their warmth, beauty, and shine to your indoor space; lifting your moods even amidst stressful situations.

 Use either of the below two vase solutions to keep the flowers looking their best: